litedatum/litedatum-blog/_posts/2025-07-17-Rule-Driven-Schema-Validation.md

 **The 80/20 Principle**: Our philosophy is simple—solve 80% of schema drift problems with 20% of the effort.
 Perfect coverage isn't always worth the complexity cost.

-## Future Roadmap: Advanced Validation Features
+## Current Capabilities and Future Roadmap

-As ValidateLite evolves, we're planning to address these limitations with more sophisticated capabilities:

-**Cross-Database Schema Validation**: We're developing support for **heterogeneous database schema comparison** that will automatically map field types across different database systems and generate visual diff reports showing structural inconsistencies.

-This upcoming feature will include:
+ValidateLite has evolved significantly, and many of the advanced features we initially planned are now available through the **schema command**.

+**Cross-Database Schema Validation**: The schema command now provides **heterogeneous database schema comparison** with automatic type mapping between PostgreSQL, MySQL, SQLite, and other systems.
+[Learn more about schema validation capabilities →](https://github.com/litedatum/validatelite/blob/main/docs/USAGE.md#the-schema-command---schema-validation)

+Current schema command capabilities include:
-- **Cross-database schema scanning** to detect differences
+- **Cross-database schema scanning** to detect structural differences
 - **Automatic type mapping** between PostgreSQL, MySQL, SQLite, and other systems
+- **Detailed change reporting** with JSON output for automation
+- **Schema drift detection** with comprehensive validation results

+Future enhancements will include:
 - **Visual diff reporting** that highlights structural changes
 - **Semi-structured data schema inference** for JSON and document databases

-These enhancements will be especially valuable for organizations managing data across multiple database platforms or migrating between systems, while maintaining the lightweight philosophy that makes ValidateLite practical for everyday use.
+These capabilities make ValidateLite especially valuable for organizations managing data across multiple database platforms or migrating between systems, while maintaining the lightweight philosophy that makes it practical for everyday use.

 ## Building Your Schema Firewall